jamesstidard/love-ecs/docs/index.md

 property                               | description
 -------------------------------------- | ---
 `world.ctx`                                     | A context property to store your arbitrary data outside the scope of your entity components; so it can be accessed in your Systems, for example.
 I've used it to hold on to sprite sheets in the past.
 `world.add_system(system, on)`                  | Adds the system to the world. `on` ("update" or "draw") determines when the `System.run` function is called.
 System is added for the next tick.
 Returns the system `uid`.
-`world.remove_system(uid)`                   | Removes the system from the world.
+`world.remove_system(system_or_uid)`            | Removes the system from the world.
 Takes effect on next tick.
 `world.add_entity(entity)`                      | Adds the entity to the world.
 Takes effect on next tick.
 Returns the entities `uid`.
 `world.add_entities(entities)`                  | Convenience for adding multiple entities to the world at once.
 Takes effect on next tick.
 Returns a list of entity `uids` in the same order as passed list.
-`world.remove_entity(uid)`                   | Removes the entity from the world.
+`world.remove_entity(entity_or_uid)`            | Removes the entity from the world.
 Takes effect on next tick.
-`world.add_component(entity_uid, component)` | Adds a component to an existing entity.
+`world.add_component(entity_or_uid, component)` | Adds a component to an existing entity.
 Takes effect on next tick.
 `world.entities`                                | All entities in the world, keyed by their entity uid.
 Treat as read-only, use `add_entity` to add new entities.
 `world.systems`                                 | All systems in the world, keyed by their system uid.
 Treat as read-only, use `add_system` to add new systems.
-`world.children(entity_uid)`                 | A list of their immediate children.
+`world.children(entity_or_uid)`                 | A list of their immediate children.
 Add a parent-child relationship by adding a `ecs.Components.Parent` to your entity.
 `world:update(dt)`                              | Progress the simulation by the given delta time value.
 Indirectly calls all registered "update" Systems.
 `world:draw()`                                  | Indirectly calls all "draw" registered Systems that _do not_ progress the simulation, but _are_ responsible for rendering.

 ### System Filters
 A bit more documentation on the options you have defining your `System.filter`